NAME

 • –visible charname=[0,1]

 Set visible attribute for specified characters.
 Visible character is converted to corresponding Unicode symbol character.
-Default visible: nul, bel, bs, vt, np, cr, esc, del.
+Default visible: nul, bel, bs, vt, np, cr, esc, del, and all non-breaking/special spaces.
 Default invisible: ht, nl, sp.

 NAME CODE Unicode NAME DEFAULT